-	It’s not about the free pastries, it was about making my experience memorable.
-She not only chatted, but wanted to meet my dog, my husband and was genuinely interested in us.
+It was not about the free pastries, it was about making my experience memorable.
+She not only chatted but wanted to meet my dog, my husband and was genuinely interested in us.
 How many people can say they had a nice experience at 6 am??

 Here’s some fast way to turn someone else’s day around:

 - Give some praise to someone.
 Whether it’s a compliment on their skills, their hair or their kid – I guarantee you someone out there would love to hear it.

 - See someone struggling with a package or unruly mail pile?
 Help lighten the load!